I decided to make homemade keto chocolate bars for Valentine’s Day to give to Mrs. CBB.

-On a good note the chocolate bar is delicious so if you don’t care to make homemade chocolate bars then certainly we recommend Coco Polo.
+On a good note, the chocolate bar is delicious, so if you don’t care to make homemade keto chocolate bars, then certainly we recommend Coco Polo.

 Sugar alcohols, a family of sweeteners also known as “polyols”, are used as food additives.

 They occur naturally in small amounts in fruits and vegetables, including berries, apples, and plums, but for large-scale commercial use they are manufactured from common sugars.

 While they are chemically very similar to sugars, they are less sweet than sugars and have fewer calories per gram.

 Currently the following sugar alcohols are permitted for use as food additives in Canada: hydrogenated starch hydrolysates, isomalt, lactitol, maltitol, maltitol syrup, mannitol, sorbitol, sorbitol syrup, xylitol and erythritol.
 Source- Sugar Alcohols (Polyols) Health Canada

 Some people may find certain sugar-alcohols bother their stomach, with the big one being Malitol.